numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

    documentation.
 Some aliases such as ``np.intp`` are excluded.
 Datetime and timedelta are not shown.

-NumPy scalars try to mimic zero dimensional arrays with a fixed datatype.
+NumPy scalars try to mimic zero-dimensional arrays with a fixed datatype.
 For the numerical (and unicode) datatypes, they are further limited to native byte order.